MG Motor: Marketing

 In most markets outside UK and Europe, MG vehicles are fitted with a "Brit Dynamics" emblem, as part of the "Brit Dynamics" marketing campaign that highlights "British" engineering, styling and driving behaviour.
 Starting 2016, MG is a sponsorship partner of football club Liverpool F.C.
 Initially a regional partnership for the Chinese market, since July 2019 MG extended their existing long-term regional relationship to incorporate global markets.
 The partnership ended in mid-2022.
 In January 2024, MG Motor UK announced a multi-year sponsorship with London football club Arsenal F.C.
 Previously, MG Motor has previously sponsored Copa Sudamericana, the secondary pan-continental clubs competition in South America, as well as French football club Olympique Lyonnais.

 Markets

 Australia

+MG Central Coast dealership in West Gosford, New South Wales, Australia.

 MG Motor started selling cars in Australia since 2013 through a direct factory-backed operation, instead of local distributor-led operation.
 Between 2013 and 2016, the brand sold a single model, the MG6, with the MG3, MG6, and the GS joining in 2016.
 In the country, the brand went from selling just 600 cars in 2017 to 58,346 units in 2023, becoming the seventh best-selling brand in Australia.
 The brand's popularity in the country were widely attributed to its competitive pricing.